talon-one/talon_one.rb/docs/ManagementApi.md

 end

 api_instance = TalonOne::ManagementApi.new
-range_start = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
-If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. range_end = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+range_start = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Only return results from after this timestamp.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. range_end = DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Only return results from before this timestamp.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. application_id = 56 # Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL. customer_id = 56 # Integer | The value of the `id` property of a customer profile.
-Get it with the [List Application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint. opts = {
+Get it with the [List Application's customers](https://docs.talon.one/management-api#tag/Customer-data/operation/getApplicationCustomers) endpoint. opts = {
   page_size: 1000, # Integer | The number of items in the response.
   skip: 56 # Integer | The number of items to skip when paging through large result sets.